PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 06:12:46
+Last updated: 2024-04-07 06:13:22
-Random Quote: I will go to my grave thinking of my brother's peach.  -  Stannis Baratheon
+Random Quote: I was pretending to be someone I am not which I should only be doing on stage. - Devi Vishwakumar